Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Introduction

 \subsection{Asymptotic spectral flow}

-For a pair of purely-imaginary valued $1$-forms, $A_0$ and $A_1$, choose a path of $1$-forms, $A(s)$, connecting $A_0$ to $A_1$.
-For a Dirac operator $\mathcal{D}$, consider the family of Dirac operators, $\{\mathcal{D}_{A(s)} = \mathcal{D} + {\rm cl}(\frac{A(s)}{2})\}_{s\in[0,1]}$, which is $\mathcal{D}$ perturbed by the Clifford action of $A(s)$.
+For a pair of purely imaginary-valued $1$-forms $A_0$ and $A_1$, choose a path of $1$-forms $A(s)$ connecting $A_0$ to $A_1$.
+For a Dirac operator $\mathcal{D}$, consider the family of Dirac operators $\{\mathcal{D}_{A(s)} = \mathcal{D} + {\rm cl}(\frac{A(s)}{2})\}_{s\in[0,1]}$, which is $\mathcal{D}$ perturbed by the Clifford action of $A(s)$.
 The eigenvalues of each $\mathcal{D}_{A(s)}$ are unbounded from above and below, and vary continuously along the path.
-The \emph{spectral flow} is the algebraic count of the zero crossings: a zero crossing contributes to the count with $+1$ if the eigenvalue crosses zero from a negative to a positive value as $t$ increases, and count with $-1$ if the eigenvalue crosses zero from a positive to a negative value as $s$ increases.
-If the path is suitably generic, only these two cases would arise.
-Moreover, the count turns out to be path independent (\cite{ref_APS}), and so depends only on the ordered pair $(\mathcal{D}_{A_0},\mathcal{D}_{A_1})$.
+The \emph{spectral flow} is the algebraic count of the zero crossings: a zero crossing contributes to the count with $+1$ if the eigenvalue crosses zero from a negative to a positive value as $s$ increases, and count with $-1$ if the eigenvalue crosses zero from a positive to a negative value as $s$ increases.
+If the path is suitably generic, only these two cases arise.
 This count is the spectral flow function.
+Moreover, Atiyah, Patodi and Singer (\cite[p.95]{ref_APS3}) observed that the spectral flow function is equal to a certain index on $[0,1]\times Y$.
+They also proved that this index (\cite[(4.3)]{ref_APS}) is path independent (\cite[p.89]{ref_APS3}).
+Therefore, the spectral flow function depends only on the ordered pair $(\mathcal{D}_{A_0},\mathcal{D}_{A_1})$.

-If we have a real valued $1$-form $a$, we can consider the spectral flow with $A_0 = 0$ and $A_1 = -\frac{ir}{2}a$.
-The spectral flow can be thought as a function of $r$, and we denote it by ${\rm sf}_a(\mathcal{D},r)$.
+If we have a real-valued $1$-form $a$, we can consider the spectral flow with $A_0 = 0$ and $A_1 = -\frac{ir}{2}a$.
+The spectral flow can be thought as a function of $r$, which we denote by ${\rm sf}_a(\mathcal{D},r)$.
 In \cite[section 5]{ref_Taubes_SW_Weinstein} and \cite{ref_Taubes_sf}, Taubes studied the asymptotic behavior of the spectral flow function as $r\to\infty$.
 He proved: